MarcioVCunha/zappers-front/README.md

     https://github.com/MarcioVCunha/zappers-back

+Then. we have to install the dependecies

+    npm i

-After that, in the front root, just use the
+Finaly, in the front root, just use the

     npm start